 Although the Taz family was designed as a newspaper font, it works equally well in many other contexts.
 It has been used in glossy magazines, sales catalogues and corporate brochures, and is appreciated for its readability when used for longer texts in medium sizes.

 Since its inception, the Taz typeface has steadily been expanded.
-The current version, Taz III, comes in a staggering range of 15 weights, including an large series of distinctive hairline fonts and an UltraBlack for maximum impact on giant posters and in magazine headlines.
+The current version, Taz, comes in a staggering range of 15 weights, including an large series of distinctive hairline fonts and an UltraBlack for maximum impact on giant posters and in magazine headlines.
 The current OpenType version includes character sets for dozens of languages including special sets for Central European, Baltic, Icelandic and Turkish.

 Taz and the press